Force over Distance: Chapter 21

 “Yeah, good plan,” Volker replied, dry and mild.

-//Not your best work,// Rush said. //If Volker can see through it, then, I assure you, so can everyone else.//
+//Not your best work,// Rush projected. //If Volker can see through this charade, then, I assure you, so can everyone else.//

-//I never have,// Rush smirked at him. //Starting now would be out of character.//
+//I never have.// Rush shook his hair out of his eyes. //Starting now would be out of character.//

-When they reached the bridge, the forward view was full of the long expanse of a seed ship.
-It was battle-damaged, with visible hull breaches sealed over by flickering yellow force fields.
-Rush stepped right up to the rail near Chloe’s station at the forward monitor.
-Young followed, standing at the scientist’s shoulder.
+When they reached the bridge, the long expanse of a battle-scarred seed ship dominated the forward view.
+Visible hull breaches flickered yellow, sealed by energy fields.
+A debris halo arced over the vessel, its inner ring just visible from their position.
+Rush stepped to the rail near Chloe’s station.
+Young followed, posting up at the scientist’s shoulder.

-There was nothing nearby that Young could see.
+There was nothing nearby Young could see.
 No other ships, no planet, no gate.
+“What’ve we got, Eli?”

-“Well,” Eli said.
-“I can’t tell you a whole lot because amazingly, their shields are still up.
-Which is both a great and terrible sign.
-Great because it means there’s likely a lot of running systems that are still intact.
-Terrible because it prevents me from finding out much about the internal state of the ship.
+“Well,” Eli said, “I can’t tell you a whole lot because amazingly, their shields are still up, which is both a great and terrible sign.
+Great because it means there are running systems still intact.
+Terrible because I can’t see the internal state of the ship.
 Judging by the exterior, I’d say they were in a pretty intense firefight.”

 “How long ago are we talking about?”

-Rush raised his eyebrows at her, and stepped forward, taking a look at her monitor.
-The intent swirl of his thoughts brightened as he scanned over her sensor modifications.
+Rush stepped closer, taking a look at her monitor.
+The swirl of his thoughts brightened as he scanned her sensor modifications.

-//?// Young sent him a wordless burst of inquiry as Rush’s mouth quirked.
+//?// Young sent him a wordless burst of inquiry.

-//Nothing,// Rush replied, trying to tamp down on his own reaction.
-It was no good.
+//Nothing.// Rush tried like hell to tamp down his own reaction but it was no good.
 Young picked it up anyway.

 Rush was proud of her.